samp-incognito/samp-streamer-plugin/README.md

 Compilation
 -----------

-Windows: Open the solution file (streamer.sln) in Microsoft Visual Studio 2010 or higher.
+**Windows:** Open the solution file (streamer.sln) in Microsoft Visual Studio 2010 (or higher).
 Build the project.

+To generate project files for a different version of Visual Studio, download Premake 5.x (or higher), and type "premake5 vs20xx" (where "xx" completes the version number, as in "vs2010") in the top directory.

-Linux: Install the GNU Compiler Collection and GNU Make.
+**Linux:** Install the GNU Compiler Collection and GNU Make.
 Type "make" in the top directory to compile the source code.

+To generate the GNU makefiles again, download Premake 4.x (or higher), and type "premake4 gmake" in the top directory.

 Download
 --------